auglxw/Multi-Class-Income-Classification/README.md

 3. Understanding relationship of each feature with Salary through Bi-Variate Analysis
 4. Exploring possible trends through Multi-Variate Analysis

-The summary of the our insights from Single-Variate, Bi-Variate and Multi-Variate Analysis can be found at the bottom of the notebook.
+The combined summary of the our insights from Single-Variate, Bi-Variate and Multi-Variate Analysis can be found at the endof the notebook.

 #
 ## Feature Engineering ##
-In this notebook, we did feature scaling (numerical) using MinMax Scaler and dimension reduction through feature selection (categorical) using Mutual Information and Chi-Squared Test.
+In this notebook, we did feature scaling (numerical) using MinMax Scaler and dimension reduction through feature selection (categorical) using Mutual Information (MI) and Chi-Squared Test for Independence (Chi-2).
+MI and Chi-2 measures the dependence between categorical features and salary.
 The categorical features with the most significant dependence with Salary are: Occupation, Education, Less than 35hrs for at least 1 week, Occupation Group, Longest Industry, More than 35hrs weekly, Industry, Detailed Household Status, Marital.
+However, the P Scores of all features are below 0.05, suggesting that all features have significant dependence with our response variable.
+Hence, reducing the dimension may not help with model's performance.

 #
 ## ML - Support Vector Machine ##
+//Ryan

 #
 ## ML - Logistic Regression ##
+//Ryan

 #
 ## ML - K-Nearest-Neighbours ##
+//Ryan

 #
 ## ML - Multilayer Perceptron ##
+//Teg

 #
 ## ML - Decision Tree Classifier ##